Support Page Content

 We strongly recommend that you submit a Course Add/Drop/Withdraw Petition form for the specific course and section you wish to enroll in once the new semester begins.
 Please note that any add permits submitted prior to the first week of the semester will be processed by the department initially.
 Submission of a petition does not guarantee enrollment in the course.

-Which courses completed at a community college are eligible for transfer or articulation to Sacramento State?
+Which courses completed at a community college are eligible for transfer to Sacramento State?

 For additional information and assistance regarding transfer credits, please visit the Transfer Credit webpage.
-If additional assistance is needed, you may also contact the HHS Student Success Center.
+If additional assistance is needed, please see an adcvisor at the HHS Student Success Center.

 I’m an incoming freshman student and would like to change my major—what steps should I take?